 Another one of Annika's favorites: the famous green bridge at Giverny Monet's Garden.

 Annika is a Danish and Swiss citizen and studies International Management at the ZHAW in Winterthur.
 When she is not working at The Trip Boutique, she enjoys spending time outdoors, especially by the many beautiful lakes and rivers Switzerland has to offer.
-Read more about Annika here!
+Read more about Annika here or discover more about our other team members and read their personal travel stories!

 Set out with The Trip Boutique and get one full day of recommendations for free!